MRGhidini/SHM/README.md

 ## Special thanks
 - Nukasnel for test
 - Berg for test
+- GamersRebirthDL thanks for all your publications and your collaboration for test
 - rinnegatamante for the communication via rest json do vitadb